aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/textframe/highlight_regex/_index.md

 ## highlight_regex {#str-asposepydrawingcolor-itexthighlightingoptions}
-Highlight all matches of regular expression in text frame text using specified color.
+Highlights all matches of the regular expression with the specified color.

 ```python